donovaly/Iteridense-package/IteridenseCLib/IteridenseClustering/README.md

-# The IteridenseClustering standalone program
+# The IteridenseClustering stand-alone program

 ## Usage